-Hiking and sailing along the Helgelandcoast
+Hiking and sailing adventure tour along the Helgelandcoast

 The archipelago along the coast of Helgeland is among Norway's most beautiful stretches of coast.
 Around 12,000 islets and skerries await you – and lots of lovely mountain treks!
 What is more natural than experiencing all this from on board a sailing boat?
-During the eight-day trip, we visit some of the most famous destinations in the region, as well as beautiful, thriving fishing villages.
+During the eight-day tour, we visit some of the most famous destinations in the region, as well as beautiful, thriving fishing villages.

 Although Lofoten is more known, many people consider the coast of Helgeland to be the most beautiful stretch of coast in Norway.
-On this trip, you really get to experience why!
+On this adventure tour, you really get to experience why!
 For a week, we stay on board a sailing boat and get to experience the coastal culture along this stretch of the coast of Nordland first hand.
-The trip starts with a trek to the unique natural phenomenon Torghatten, a mountain that you can walk straight through!
+The adventure tour starts with a trek to the unique natural phenomenon Torghatten, a mountain that you can walk straight through!
 We then sail to Vega, which is included on UNESCO's World Heritage List, and trek to some of the most beautiful and famous destinations on the coast of Helgeland.
 We eat good, local food en route – and if we're lucky, we'll even eat fish we've caught ourselves.
 The Svartisen glacier is one of Norway's biggest glaciers, and the glacier that is closest to sea level in Europe.
 We will walk on the glacier and spend a night at a traditional Norwegian Trekking Association cabin.

-This is an eight-day trip, on which you will spend many, great hours on board the boat, which provides a good introduction to the world of sailing as well as a great experience.
+This is an eight-day tour, on which you will spend many, great hours on board the boat, which provides a good introduction to the world of sailing as well as a great experience.
 We stay on board the boat, and have our own skipper who also prepares the meals.

 Day 1: Arrival in Helgeland and Torghatten